collindching/Programming/notes/programming-mistakes.md

-# Guidelines to program more effectively as a data scientist
+# How to program and debug more effectively as a data scientist

 ## Lessons from my first data science software project